 Vegan and gluten free – this broccolini recipe is a side dish that everyone can enjoy!
 It's dairy and gluten free, low oil, as well as vegan and vegetarian.

 Air fryer – everyone's favorite gadget right now!
 Makes everything super yummy and means a lot less cooking time than a traditional oven.
+Many vegetables cook well in an air fryer like enoki mushrooms, baby corn, air fryer green beans and smashed potatoes.
 Not sure about an air fryer?
 Check out this awesome air fryer buying guide.

 🥦 What is broccolini?